 Before you continue you should have a basic understanding of the following:

-If you want to study these subjects first, find the tutorials on our Home page.
+If you want to study this subject first, find the tutorial on our Home page.

-An HTML document can be displayed with different styles: See how it works
+One HTML page displayed with different style sheets: See how it works!

 HTML was intended to define the content of a document, like: